 All uses and development must comply with the Oregon State Department of Environmental Quality standards relating to noise and the City of Tualatin noise ordinance in, TMC 6-14.

-Response: The proposed new building will be used as offices and will comply with all DEQ and City of Tualatin noise standards.
+Response: The proposed new development will comply with all DEQ and City of Tualatin noise standards.
 This standard is met.